 There is more than a healthy smile on the line when people fail to pay proper attention to good dental health.
 The health of your smile reveals a good deal about your overall health and should not be overlooked.

 Gum disease isn’t limited to your mouth.
 The bacteria from gum disease can get into your bloodstream leaving the entire body vulnerable.
-Some of the illnesses and diseases that can be linked to poor oral health include: cardiovascular disease, Benefits of tooth brushing and prevent gum bleeding diabetes, osteoporosis, and premature or low birth weight babies.
+Some of the illnesses and diseases that can be linked to poor oral health include: cardiovascular disease, diabetes, osteoporosis, and premature or low birth weight babies.

 Brushing your teeth twice a day can greatly decrease the odds of developing gum disease.
 As a result the risks of these other diseases due to the gum disease will decrease as well.
 Can you imagine the difference it will make when brushing is combined with routine dental checkups and cleanings, flossing, and using an antiseptic mouth rinse?